How To Polish Epoxy Resin

 Step 1: Prepare Your Work Area

-Step 2: Clean the Resin Surface
+Step 2: Clean the Epoxy Resin Surface

-Step 3: Sand the Resin
+Step 3: Sand the Epoxy Resin

 Step 5: Apply Polishing Compound